-- A built-up area crossed by curve features (for example roads, streets, railways) should not be divided into multiple features, unless separate sections of the built-up area have at least one different attribute value. - However, for presentation purposes, a built up area of type surface crossed by a river or canal of type surface must be divided into several features, with the built-up area features not overlapping the river or canal feature.
+- · A built-up area crossed by curve features (for example roads, streets, railways) should not be divided into multiple features, unless separate sections of the built-up area have at least one different attribute value. - · However, for presentation purposes, a built up area of type surface crossed by a river or canal of type surface must be divided into several features, with the built-up area features not overlapping the river or canal feature.
 A built up area of type surface should not overlap a lake, dock or lock basin feature of type surface. - Several buildings or built-up areas may be referred to by the same settlement, village or town name on the source.
 In such cases, the individual buildings or built-up areas should be encoded as separate unnamed features, using the features Building or Built-Up Area, and additionally, an Administration Area feature (see clause 16.8) covering the whole named area should be created with the name encoded using the attribute feature name.
 The encoded Administration Area feature should also have the attribute jurisdiction = 3 (national sub-division). - Built-Up Area should be covered by Land Area features of type surface, or be coincident with Land Area features of type point. - Where the source indicates that a built-up area extends into navigable water (over Depth Area or Unsurveyed Area object(s)), an encoded Built-Up Area feature of type surface, where required, should be extended over the water area.
 The seaward edge of the built-up area ("apparent" coastline) must be encoded using a Coastline feature having no value populated for the attribute category of coastline, and the corresponding spatial edge(s) should be associated to an instance of the information type Spatial Quality (see clause 24.5) having the spatial attribute quality of position = 4 (approximate).
 The actual coastline should be encoded as coastline, having no value populated for category of coastline and no value for quality of position on the related spatial edge(s).
 Underlying bathymetry (depth contours, soundings) should be encoded as required.
-Exceptionally, encoders may extend the underlying Land Area feature seaward to the "apparent" coastline, which should have the corresponding spatial edge(s) populated with the spatial attribute quality of position = 4 (approximate).
-This encoding should be considered for generalization purposes on smaller scale ENCs. - For encoding individual buildings over navigable water, see clause 6.2.1.
+Exceptionally, encoders may extend the underlying Land Are [Commented [TS22]: Consideration should be given to amending feature seaward to the "apparent" coastline, which should have the corresponding spatial edge(s) populate the encoding of bull-up areas over water to be similar as for buildings, with the spatial attribute quality of position = 4 (approximate).
+This encoding should be considered for another encoding the encoding of bull-up areas over water to be similar as for buildings, with the spatial attribute quality of position = 4 (approximate).
+This encoding should be considered for an encoding the generalization purposes on smaller scale ENCs.